 We can give you life, hype and 100% realness all in one encounter.
-We encourage other melanin queens with a perked lip and tilted head while shouting ” I see you Sis!’
+We encourage other melanin queens with perked lips and tilted head while shouting ” I see you Sis!’

 Despite our greatness, sometimes the world feels like it is against our evolution.
 Our bodies, hair, and style of dress are constantly under public scrutiny.
 The black woman is externally admired but our internal struggle is ignored.
 Many want to be a black woman until it is time to BE A BLACK WOMAN.

 Often times black women are turned into rivals especially in the work place.
 In an office with few black female faces we sometimes see our fellow queens as competition and not our allies.
 A bitter war erupts in effort to prove to our counterparts who can represent our culture the best, work the hardest, say “YES” the most, or can lead the company’s “diversity initiative” without question.

 Of course, companies love to see minority women working to the bone without advocacy for proper compensation.
 They eagerly stand by watching while saving their coins thinking “carry on girl!”

 Instead of working together and supporting each other, we find ourselves in a bitter cycle of “who does she think she is?”

 This type of mentality is not conducive in the continued progression of the black female boss.
 When the world gives us the cold shoulder, we must seek solitude in each other.
 Time to join forces and conquer the world together.

 We are in a new era of black excellence.
 So, let’s make some vows Sis: